Patrick Ellis

 LS: With Sarah in particular there’s this idea of metamorphosis.
 Her piece Weathering [track 7] is about an object that you find on the shore that has been one thing in the past but that’s been weathered away into something else.
 I wonder if this idea of change is a preoccupation in the younger generation in society in general, this idea of us living through a period of flux.
 This is also something that comes across in Patrick’s Combinations, Phrases [track 9] too, because although the building blocks of it look quite simple there’s a slow progression and development over time with it.

-Prxludes - Patrick Ellis
+PRXLUDES - Patrick Ellis

-Prxludes / Zygmund De Somogyi
+Zygmund De Somogyi of PRXLUDES

 Read Interview in full with links and media here: